There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

 As a corrective, it spells out the long-term value and contrarian investing strategies based on the principles of behavioural finance.

-Further, it advises on how to spot investment opportunities and pitfalls in commodity stocks, growth stock, PSUs, IPOs, sectors and index stocks.
+Further, it advises on how to spot investment opportunities and pitfalls in commodity stocks, growth stocks, PSUs, IPOs, sectors and index stocks.
 It also alerts the reader to a ‘bubble’ or crisis situation, and ways to identify and insure against it.

 13. Nudge: Improving Decisions About Health, Wealth and Happiness by Richard H. Thaler, Cass R Sunstein